International Merit Postgraduate Scholarship 2023

 - If you are selected for the scholarship, you will be required to pay a tuition fee deposit by a fixed date.

-* Sponsored student is defined as an individual who in receipt of a total sum of funds that matches or exceeds the original tuition fee required by the University.
+* Sponsored student is defined as an individual who is in receipt of a total sum of funds that matches or exceeds the original tuition fee required by the University.

 ** Government or governmental organisation – international, national or regional; research council; charity; private enterprise; or any similar organisation.